 If you have pain and numbness in your hand, thumb, and first three fingers, you may have carpal tunnel syndrome.
-At Republic Spine and Pain, in Austin, Georgetown and Lakeway, Texas, the interventional pain management experts offer pain management programs for carpal tunnel syndrome to relieve your pain, restore your mobility, and help you get back to your regular activities.
+At Republic Spine and Pain, in Austin, Leander, and Georgetown, Texas, the interventional pain management experts offer pain management programs for carpal tunnel syndrome to relieve your pain, restore your mobility, and help you get back to your regular activities.
 Call today or book a consultation with the online tool.

 Your carpal tunnel is a narrow opening in your wrist that allows your median nerve to extend into your hand.
 Your carpal tunnel consists of bone and a tight band of connective tissue, with very little flexibility.
 As a result, any inflammation around the carpal tunnel can impinge on your median nerve and trigger carpal tunnel syndrome.